 12. Introduce well-being initiatives

 Develop well-being initiatives such as health checks, stress awareness sessions, mental health support networks, etc., all designed to help staff maintain physical and emotional well-being.
-According to The Bureau of Labor Statistics (BLS), in 2022 just 43% of private industry employees had wellness programs in place at their company.
+According to The Bureau of Labor Statistics (links to PDF) (BLS), in 2022 just 43% of private industry employees had wellness programs in place at their company.
 Offering well-being initiatives can be the game-changing competitive edge you’ve been looking for.